Difference Between Active and Passive Transducer

 Standard active transducers include electromechanical transducers, thermistors, and piezoelectric transducers.

 Thermistors are temperature-sensitive transducers that convert electrical signals into temperature changes.
-They are typically used in temperature control systems like thermostats.
+They are used in temperature control systems like thermostats.
 Piezoelectric transducers transform the transmission of electrical such as ultrasound into mechanical vibrations.
 These transducers are frequently used in medical imaging because they can generate sound waves to create an image of an internal organ.

 Electrical signals convert into mechanical movements via electromechanical transducers, such as turning a motor or opening a valve.
-These transducers are often deployed in sound systems to convert electrical signals into sound waves.
+These transducers are deployed in sound systems to convert electrical signals into sound waves.

 Active transducers are incredibly adaptable and utilized in various applications.
 They are also quite simple to operate and maintain, making them an excellent choice for many applications.